alexgamboa1/Startup-Location-Analysis-Tableau/README.md

 ## Revenue Map
 I then created a map that showed a representation of revenue from each city in comparison to one another with a color scale to show the differentiation.

+## Location Analysis of Revenue/ Marketing Spend
+I grouped together the Store ID and created a scatter plot based off the Sum of Revenue and Sum of Marketing Spend to find a understanding of where the different stores matched up against one another.
+I added a highlighted new expansion option so that you can review the 10 new stores in comparison to the other stores nation wide.
+Each point on the scatter plot gives you store specific details and performance.

+## Revenue / Marketing Spend Cluster Trend Line
+I thought that there could be more that made each location have better metrics and performance so I added US cities population into the analysis.
+I used the same clustering of the Stores revenue and marketing spend performance but now I added population in reference to the City the Store ID matched with.
+I then created a trend line by each cluster based off Tableau Statisical Analysis capabilites to find which cluster gained the most revenue per dollar spent on marketing.
+I then added the highlight new expansion feature to distinguish which stores on the scatter plot were the 10 new stores.

+**Outcome:** Based on the scatter plot stores located in the orange scatter plot had the best performance in revenue for every dollar spent compared to the other clusters of stores.
+For every dollar spent on marketing the store would produce $7.32.
+You can view this by hovering over the orange trend line in tableau.
+Once you use the new expansion feature to find which 10 stores just opened; 4 out of the 10 stores are located in the orange cluster.
+Based upon this analysis it would be recommended for the company to invest more funds into marketing out of those 4 stores.

+## Map of Revenue Clusters
+In order for you to visualize the different store locations with the knowledge and understanding we have gained from the Revenue / Marketing Spend Cluster Trend Line chart I added that information to the geographical location a long the United States to evaulate the different Store locations and revenue metrics.